Intermediate State Formation of Topologically Associated Chromatin Domains using Quantum Annealing: Methods

-Figure \ref{fig:model:incidence_qubit_mapping}A–C illustrates three examples of incidence matrices, each representing three markers for five nucleosomes separated horizontally.
+Figure~\ref{fig:model:incidence_qubit_mapping}A–C illustrates three examples of incidence matrices, each representing three markers for five nucleosomes separated horizontally.
 A filled box denotes an incidence value of 1, while an empty box represents 0.
-Panels D–F in the same figure show the corresponding mappings of these incidence variables onto the physical qubit index, represent the three examples in the vectorized format suitable for being addressed by qubit indices.
+Panels D–F in the same figure show the corresponding mappings of these incidence variables onto the physical qubit index, representing the three examples in the vectorized format suitable for being addressed by qubit indices.
+It is important to note that Figure \ref{fig:model:incidence_qubit_mapping} illustrates the \emph{logical} mapping used to index the QUBO variables before embedding.
+Panels~D--F therefore show a 1:1 correspondence between logical variables and their linear indices, \emph{not} a representation of the physical qubits used after minor embedding.
+The actual hardware embedding typically maps each logical variable to a chain of physical qubits.
+The linear layout in \ref{fig:model:incidence_qubit_mapping} is used to visualize the flattening of the incidence matrix and is not intended to depict the connectivity structure of the problem or of the hardware graph.

-\subsection{Hardware Embedding}
+\subsubsection{Hardware Embedding}

 The objective Hamiltonian consists of local field terms acting on individual qubits and pairwise ZZ interactions between qubit pairs.
 This Hamiltonian can be naturally represented as a weighted, undirected graph—see Fig.\ref{fig:qa:example_ising_graph} for an illustrative example.
 In this representation, each qubit (or binary variable) corresponds to a node in the graph.
 The local energy biases (or Z-field terms), denoted by h, are assigned as weights to the nodes, while the two-qubit interaction strengths J (i.e., ZZ couplings \cite{xu2021zz,xu2024lattice}) are mapped to weighted edges between the respective nodes.
 Specifically, the h values shown in Fig.\ref{fig:qa:example_ising_graph}(A) and the J couplings in Fig.\ref{fig:qa:example_ising_graph}(B) are jointly encoded in the graph structure presented in Fig.\ref{fig:qa:example_ising_graph}(C).
 Notably, the matrix J corresponds to the weighted adjacency matrix of the interaction graph.
 Because each node represents a binary variable, the measured eigenvalues of the Pauli-Z operator for each qubit directly determine the value of the corresponding variable in the final readout.